DAFF0D11/dmenu-suite/README.md

 ### [Expect](https://github.com/DAFF0D11/dmenu-suite/blob/master/patches/expect.diff)

 The Expect patches are a port of the FZF `--expect` functionality limited to `ctrl-[a-z]` keys.<br>
-This allows you to supply your dmenu-suite scripts with ad hoc keybinds to perform different actions on selections.
+This allows you to supply your dmenu-suite scripts with ad hoc keybindings to perform different actions on selections.

 For example: